VREDU/PeriodicTable/README.md

 ![MzT0He](http://i.makeagif.com/media/9-28-2016/MzT0He.gif)

-The app is also available to download on the google play store here: https://play.google.com/store/apps/details?id=com.eduvrse.ProductName&hl=en
+The app is available to download on the google play store here: https://play.google.com/store/apps/details?id=com.eduvrse.ProductName&hl=en

 Students can use the [Crystal Structure Lab](https://github.com/martymarkenson/PeriodicTable/blob/master/Crystal%20Structure%20Lab.md) to recieve additional insight into the crystal structures shown in the application